-I don’t have a huge stash of cloth diapers, so it’s a load of wash every day.
-My 8 month old baby girl is going through about 18 diapers per day.
+I don’t have a huge stash of cloth diapers, so it’s a load of laundry every day.
+My 8 mo8-month-oldy girl is going through about 18 diapers per day.

 Other people are not so willing to help change a diaper when they see that it’s a cloth one.
 It’s not that bad, people!